seblemaguer/flexeval/INSTANCE.md

 Each property of this object correspond to a stage.
 The name of the property correspond to the name assigned to the stage.
-It's the name of one of our stages, that you need to assign to the [entrypoint](#entrypoint) field.
+It's the name of one of your stages, that you need to assign to the [entrypoint](#entrypoint) field.

 | Property   | Type   | Required     |
 | ---------- | ------ | ------------ |